 - Caster sugar: for sweetness in your bake.
 Brownies and blondies use a lot of sugar, so no need to be alarmed when measuring it out!

 - Eggs: helps with the structure of the brownies.

 - Flour: this recipe uses plain flour.
 Using plain flour helps me control how much rise I allow my brownies to have.
 This allows me to get the perfect chewy texture.

-- Baking powder: gives just a little extra lightness to the brownies so they’re not too dense once baked.
+- Baking powder: gives just a little extra lightness to the brownies so they are not too dense once baked.

 - Salt: enhances the flavour of your bake.
-You won’t taste it, don’t worry!
+You will not taste it, don’t worry!

 - Mini eggs: the star of this bake, definitely not one you want to swap out!

 What tools and equipment do I need to make brownies?